r3dh4r7/neo-remote-commander/README.md

 ### Remotely executing commands
-From the client wallet specified in *./config/app.json*, send an amount of GAS to the host's wallet address (also specified in *./config/app.json*).
+From the wallet specified in *./config/app.json*, send an amount of GAS to the same wallet address.

 The amount of GAS you send should correspond to a pre-defined command.
 Example commands can be found in *./config/commands*